webpro/baseplate/README.md

 With documentation in-line in the SCSS, a styleguide can easily be generated with [kss-node](https://github.com/hughsk/kss-node):

     compass compile && kss-node src/scss styleguide --css dist/css/all.css

-## Demonstration apps

-It's not about the apps.

 ## Outro